mohmmedalmoni3/me/README.md

 ## ✨ Features

+- **Preloader entrance** — a branded loading sequence with a fill-bar, followed by a choreographed staggered reveal of the hero (nav → eyebrow/name → terminal → actions → visual).
+- **Scroll progress bar** — a slim amber-to-rust indicator across the top of the viewport that tracks reading progress.
+- **3D tilt + spotlight project cards** — cards tilt toward the cursor in real 3D (`perspective`/`rotateX`/`rotateY`) with a soft light that follows the pointer.
+- **Magnetic buttons** — primary/outline/secondary CTAs subtly pull toward the cursor on hover for a tactile, premium feel.
+- **Living background** — the ambient glow behind the content drifts slowly and continuously, instead of sitting static.
 - **Bilingual, RTL-ready** — one-click EN ⇄ AR toggle that re-flows the entire layout (mirrored nav, timeline, stat rows, and typography) for true right-to-left support, powered by the Cairo typeface.
 - **Signature terminal animation** — a hand-rolled typewriter effect in the hero that "types out" a JSON-style introduction, byte by byte.
 - **Scroll-triggered reveals** — sections and cards fade/slide into view via `IntersectionObserver`, with staggered timing for grouped elements.